 even stronger."
 The news that NATO is preparing to make another

-“At the forthcoming NATO summit in Bucharest in April 2008
+“At the upcoming NATO summit in Bucharest in April 2008

-this issue will be one of the central ones, - confirmed the day before
+this issue will be one of the central ones, it was confirmed the day before

-in the Ministry of Foreign Affairs R F. - For us, this is an extremely sensitive moment, especially
+at the Ministry of Foreign Affairs of the Russian Federation - For us this is an extremely sensitive moment, especially

-that "the process of NATO enlargement has nothing to do with
+that “the process of NATO expansion has nothing to do with

-modernization of the alliance itself or to ensure security in Europe
+modernization of the alliance itself or to ensuring security in Europe

-alliance "a serious provoking factor, fraught with the appearance
+alliance "a serious provoking factor, fraught with the emergence

-The permanent representative of Russia spoke even more sharply
+The Permanent Representative of Russia spoke even more harshly

-(since January 2008) in NATO D. Rogozin: “When NATO talks about threats
+(since January 2008) at NATO D. Rogozin: “When NATO talks about threats

 from the south, but at the same time expanding to the east, this indicates how

-about the absolute misunderstanding of the situation, and about the insincerity of the leadership
+about an absolute lack of understanding of the situation, and about the insincerity of the leadership

-alliance” According to him, “expecting to expand through
+alliance" According to him, "expecting to expand due to

 former Soviet republics, NATO hopes in vain that the reaction

-Russia will not be too sharp,” as it happened before.
+Russia will not be too sharp,” as happened before.
 "They are not

-suspect that Russia is no longer what it used to be, ”significantly
+suspect that Russia is no longer what it was before,” pointedly

-noted Mr. Rogozin.
-“NATO members did not realize the full benefits of cooperation with Russia when it was ready for deeper integration.
+Mr. Rogozin noted.
+“NATO did not understand the full benefits of cooperation with Russia when it was ready for deeper integration.
 And now Russia has new ambitions, it has grown from

-In the meeting adopted at the end of the meeting of the heads of the Russian Foreign Ministries of the NATO countries (December
+In the decision adopted following the meeting of the Russian Foreign Ministers of NATO countries (December

 years after the signing of the first founding document

-on cooperation between Russia and NATO, the partnership between them is entering a critical phase.”
-As a result of the meeting of the Council of Russia-
+about cooperation between Russia and NATO, the partnership between them is entering a critical phase.”
+Following the meeting of the Council Russia-

-NATO both sides said they failed to bring their positions closer together.
+NATO and both sides said they had failed to bring their positions closer together.

 Disagreements relate to the solution of all fundamental problems:

-and the plan for the deployment of American missile defense in Europe, and the Treaty on
+and the plan for the deployment of the American missile defense system in Europe, and the Treaty on

-For example, the Minister of Foreign Affairs of the Russian Federation S. Lavrov criticized
+For example, Russian Foreign Minister S. Lavrov criticized

-NATO's position on the regime of control over conventional
+NATO's position regarding the control regime over conventional

 weapons in Europe.
-He said: “We do not understand individual actions
+He stated: “We do not understand individual actions

 alliance, including near the borders of Russia.
 In particular,

-modernization of the military infrastructure in the Baltics, creation of American
+modernization of military infrastructure in the Baltics, creation of American

 around conventional arms control in Europe, which

-has been at an impasse in recent years.
+has been at a dead end in recent years.”
 Trying to convince partners

 refuse to support the independence of Kosovo, S. Lavrov noted,

-that the decision on the status of Kosovo would be a precedent for the unrecognized
+that the decision on the status of Kosovo will become a precedent for the unrecognized

 republics in the post-Soviet space.
 According to him, “those

-who conspires to play freely with international law, with the charter
+who is planning to take liberties with international law, with the charter

 The UN, with the Helsinki Final Act, must once again